deepankarsharma/CarND-LaneLines-P1/writeup.md

 2. Have a more sophisticated mechanism of filtering out unlikely lines after the hough transform
 3. Incorporate shape of lanes during detection so that random white / yellow objects dont throw the pipeline off
 4. Do a partitioning of the lines by left half of screen and right half of screen.
 This will mitigate shortcoming number 3 listed above.
+5. Take the color of the road into account when detecting the white / yellow detection.